dsuryd/dotNetify/DevApp.ViewModels/Docs/APIs/Multicast.md

 }
 ```

-Notice that the __GroupName__ value is dynamic, based on the user context of the calling connection.
-The way this works is, when the first connection makes a request for a multicast view model, a new instance will be created and associated with the group name that is produced by that connection.
-When subsequent connections make a similar request, dotNetify will first try to find an existing instance with matching group names for it, before it creates another instance with a different group name.
+Notice that the __GroupName__ value will be dynamic, depending on the user context of the calling connection.
+The way this works is, when the first connection makes a request for a multicast view model, a new instance will be created and associated with the group name produced by that connection.
+When a subsequent connection makes a similar request, dotNetify will first try to find an existing instance with matching group names, before it would create another instance with the new group name.

 The interface __IPrincipalAccessor__ provides access to the authenticated user's information, including claims-based identity.
 Another interface, __IConnectionContext__ provides access to some connection information, such as SignalR connection ID, client's IP address, and initial HTTP request headers.